Alpine A110 review – sporty and yet economical

 Its suspension is softer than the Porsche Cayman S or Audi TT RS, but this doesn’t make it any less involving, and the extra compliance helps the A110 live with the bumpy tarmac found on most British roads.
 We've only tried it on 18-inch wheels, but suspect the standard 17-inch alloys would make it even more compliant over rougher surfaces.

 The 249bhp engine makes all the right noises, hissing behind you as the turbo releases pressure and howling as you accelerate up through the gears.
-Acceleration from 0-62mph takes 4.5 seconds, exactly matching the Alfa Romeo 4C, but a little slower than the more powerful Porsche Cayman S and Audi TT RS.
+Acceleration from 0-62mph takes 4.5 seconds, which is a little slower than the more powerful Porsche Cayman S and Audi TT RS, and the top speed is 155mph.
 The A110's turbocharged engine does hesitate briefly when full power is called upon, but the engine performs strongly from 2,000 to 5,000rpm At this point it’s best to change gear – one criticism is that this can sometimes feel a little soon, but the Alpine is more fun to rev than the Porsche.
-While it might not be quite as rapid off the mark, the A110’s short gearing does make it extremely quick between 30-50mph and 50-70mph, giving it great corner-to-corner speed and overtaking nous.
+While it might not be quite as rapid off the mark, the A110’s short gearing does make it extremely quick between 30-50mph and 50-70mph, giving it great corner-to-corner speed and overtaking capability.

-It might not be quite as supple as the standard car, but it still feels well suited to British roads.
+It might not be quite as supple as the standard car, but it still feels well-suited to British roads.
 The steering and brakes feel sharper, especially when turning into a corner, and there's a lot more grip.
 The A110S rolls less in corners and seems more stable than the regular car.
-However, it has a much higher price and we’re sure that most buyers would be delighted with the standard A110.
+However, both the GT and S have a much higher price and we’re sure that most buyers would be delighted with the standard A110.

 Interior & comfort

 In an effort to stick close to its ancestor and keep weight down, the A110 is unsurprisingly compact and light.
-Somehow, though, this has been achieved without entirely abandoning comfort and interior style, and the Alpine feels rather more plush inside than the rather spartan Alfa Romeo 4C.
+Somehow, though, this has been achieved without entirely abandoning comfort and interior style, and the Alpine feels rather more plush inside than some rivals.

 Quilted leather abounds and the raised central console helps to create a feeling that you're hunkered down in the machine.
 The standard seats are good, but the optional sports seats provide extra support without feeling too hard.
 A set of digital instrument dials adds a real motorsport feel, and their appearance changes depending on which driving mode is selected.